 Crowdfunding lets you raise money online from your friends, family, and community.
 While some people aren’t sure if their need is worthy enough for an online fundraiser, know there is no cause too small or too big for GoFundMe.

 Most government and nonprofit programs have strict eligibility requirements, long wait times, and a capped amount of money they can offer.
 These factors often make it challenging to receive the financial help you need right when needed.
 Online fundraising is often the quickest and most efficient way to get help with bills and find emergency financial assistance.

 Through GoFundMe, you can start raising money immediately and even start an emergency fund without going through a government office.
 Setting up a GoFundMe takes just a few minutes, and we make it easy to share your crowdfunding fundraiser with people who can rally around you.

 Tips for running a successful fundraiser

-See how other use GoFundMe to pay bills
+See how others use GoFundMe to pay bills

-When unfortunate circumstances left them in dire straits, these folks found help through crowdfunding.
+When unfortunate circumstances left them in dire straits, these folks found help through our crowdfunding site.

-Olivia was just an average middle school girl living in a small town in Indiana when her world was turned upside down by a cancer diagnosis.
+Olivia was just an average middle school girl living in a small town in Indiana when a cancer diagnosis turned her world upside down.
 After chemotherapy failed to stop the cancer, doctors recommended a bone marrow transplant.
-Olivia’s brother was a 100% match, but the $350,000 surgery wasn’t covered by the family’s insurance.
-A friend came to the rescue and started a GoFundMe for them, which raised over $300,000 in just five months.
+Olivia’s family couldn’t afford the $350,000 surgery, so a friend came to the rescue and helped raise over $300,000 in just five months through GoFundMe.